Abdominal and pelvic anatomy encompasses the anatomy of all structures of the abdominal and pelvic cavities.

 few fibers originate from the tubercles of scaphoid and trapezium and ten...

-Aberrant arachnoid granulations are arachnoid granulations that penetrated the dura but failed to migrate normally in the venous sinus.
-They are most often located in the greater wing of the sphenoid bone.
-Occasionally, they are seen in the posterior temporal bone wall.
+Aberrant arachnoid granulations, also known as arachnoid pits, are arachnoid granulations that penetrated the dura but failed to migrate normally in the venous sinus.
+They are most often located in the greater wing of the sphenoid bone and may be seen in idiopathic intracranial hypertension.
+Occ...

 Aberrant internal carotid artery is a variant of the internal carotid artery and represents a collateral pathway resulting from involution of the normal cervical portion (first embryonic segment) of the internal carotid artery 5.